 Again, the value of post-maneuver restrictions is probably small, and it is also OK to just go about your life (but we think a little riskier).

 4. At one week after treatment, put yourself in the position that usually makes you dizzy.
 Position yourself cautiously and under conditions in which you can't fall or hurt yourself.
 Let your doctor know how you did.

 While some authors advocate use of vibration in the Epley maneuver, we have not found this useful in a study of our patients (Hain et al, 2000).
-Use of an antiemetic prior to the maneuver may be helpful if nausea is anticipated.
+There is some rationale for its use in cupulolithasis or refractory BPPV.

 Many patients have been reported in controlled studies.
 The median response in treated patients was 81%, compared to 37.% in placebo or untreated subjects.
 A metanalysis published in 2010 indicated that there is very good evidence that the Epley maneuver (CRP) is effective (Helminski et al, 2010).
 See here for the details.

 While the Epley maneuver works roughly 50-75% of the time on the first occasion they are used, this means the other 25% are either not "fixed", or just partially better, or perhaps even worse (about 5%).
 For this reason, in persons who have continued dizziness, a follow-up visit is scheduled and another nystagmus test with video-Frenzel goggles is done.
 It is common to have a follow-up visit once/week for roughly a month.